-In Q1-3 of 2021, there are currently 45 substance-related deaths, of which 26 (58%) were apparent opioid-related deaths (Graph 5).
-Twenty-three were accidental or pending intent, of which 4 were related to fentanyl or fentanyl analogues.
+In Q1 2022, there were 11 substance-related deaths.
+Of these, 6 (55%) were apparent opioid-related deaths (Graph 5).
+Four were accidental or pending intent, none of which were related to fentanyl or fentanyl analogues.

-Of the 23 apparent opioid-related deaths classified as accidental or with pending intent:
+Of the four apparent opioid-related deaths classified as accidental or with pending intent:

-- The majority were male (65% male, 35% female) (Graph 6) - The largest proportion of individuals were between 40-49 years old (44%), but proportions may change as additional cases are reported (Graph 7). - Seven (30%) individuals consumed opioids of an illicit source, six (26%) consumed prescribed opioids, and 10 (44%) consumed opioids of an unknown source.
+- All four were male (Graph 6)

+- Half were between 20-29 years old.

+- One (25%) individual consumed opioids of an illicit source and three (75%) consumed opioids of an unknown source.

-The estimated annual crude mortality rate for accidental or pending intent opioid-related deaths in Q1 2021 New Brunswick is 3.9 deaths per 100,000 person-years.
-This rate is lower than both 2020 and 2017 (i.e. 4.9 and 4.2 deaths per 100,000 person-years, respectively).
+The estimated annual crude mortality rate for accidental or pending intent opioid-related deaths in Q1 2022 New Brunswick is 2.0 deaths per 100,000 person-years, but this is expected to change as additional coroner cases are completed.

-Data for 2021 are incomplete and numbers are expected to change as coroner investigations continue.
+Data for 2022 are incomplete and numbers will change as coroner investigations continue.

 Graph 5.
-Number of apparent opioid-related overdose deaths by intent (intentional, accidental, pending intent or undetermined), quarterly in New Brunswick, from January 2016 to September 2021\.
+Number of apparent opioid-related overdose deaths by intent (accidental and pending intent, and intentional and undetermined), quarterly in New Brunswick, from January 2017 to March 2022.

-Data Source: Chief Coroner's Office, January 21, 2022.
+Data Source: Chief Coroner's Office, July 6, 2022.

-\These numbers may change as more information becomes available and coroner investigations are concluded.
+^{}These numbers may change as more information becomes available and coroner investigations are concluded.

 Graph 6.
-The proportion of apparent opioid-related overdose deaths classified as accidental or with pending intent by sex, yearly, in New Brunswick from January 2016 to September 2021\.
+The proportion of apparent opioid-related overdose deaths classified as accidental or with pending intent by sex, yearly, in New Brunswick from January 2017 to January - March 2022.

-Data source: Chief Coroner's Office, January 21, 2022.
+Data source: Chief Coroner's Office, July 6, 2022.

 Graph 7.
-Number of apparent opioid-related overdose deaths classified as accidental or with pending intent, by age group in New Brunswick, from January 2016 to September 2021\.
+Number of apparent opioid-related overdose deaths classified as accidental or with pending intent, by age group in New Brunswick, from January 2016 to January - March 2022.

-Data source: Chief Coroner's Office, January 21, 2022
+Data source: Chief Coroner's Office, July 6, 2022